Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_ISTIO_INGRESS.md

 kubectl apply -f istio-ingress-tls.yaml
 ```

+Ignore the warnings, the required services are not installed, yet.

-Open another terminal session and enter the "export PATH ..." statement from the last chapter (or change to the istio-1.81/bin directory).
+Open another terminal session and enter the following command:

-Open the Kiali dashboard:

 ```
-istioctl dashboard kiali
+kubectl port-forward service/kiali 20001:20001 -n istio-system
 ```

+Then open the Kiali dashboard at http://localhost:20001/

 Check the Istio configuration for namespace: Default.

 ![istio config](../../images/kiali-istio-config.png)

 Notice the red exclamation mark for the VirtualService.
-The VirtualService definition references 3 Kubernetes services that do not exist at the moment.
+The VirtualService definition references 3 Kubernetes services that do not exist at the moment. these are the warnings you saw previously when appling `istio-ingress-tls.yaml`.

 ### Step 3: Locally expose the Istio Ingress